 Fax: 0590 87 36 52

 You can rent small boats, like Sunfish and Sailfish, at many of the hotels.
 You can also charter larger craft from a number of different operators around the island for longer trips to more isolated spots like the Ilet Pinel.
-If desired you can also take on sailing instruction.
+If desired you can also take sailing lessons.
 A number of regattas are held here every year, usually at the end of March, if you are a racing enthusiast.

 Regularly offered activities include windsurfing, water-skiing, parasailing, and jet-skiing at the more popular beaches and in the inland lagoons.
 Rental and instruction tend to be fairly inexpensive.